Do you want the ultimate EU citizenship, which offers more flexibility than any other?

 - You or one of your parents were born in Ireland before 2005.
 In this case, you’re already considered an Irish citizen and can apply directly for an Irish passport.

 - You have an Irish parent who was born outside of Ireland.
 In this case, you’ll need to register with the Foreign Births Register before applying for Irish citizenship.

 - You have a grandparent who was born in Ireland, but neither of your parents were.
 In this case, you can still become an Irish citizen, but you’ll first need to register with the Foreign Births Register.

 - You have an a great grandparent who was born in Ireland, but none of their descendants were.
 In this case, you’re eligible for fast track naturalization, after just three years of residency in Ireland.
 However, you’ll still need to get a residency permit in order to establish proof of a strong connection with Ireland.

 How to get Irish citizenship by marriage or civil partnership

-To apply for Irish citizenship through marriage or civil partnership, you need to show proof of having been married or in the partnership for at least three years, along with at least three years of reckonable residence in Ireland.
+To apply through marriage or civil partnership, you need to show proof of having been married or in the partnership for at least three years, along with at least three years of reckonable residence in Ireland.

-The process of getting Irish citizenship by marriage or civil partnership is very similar to citizenship by naturalization.
-The key difference is the short a timeline, three years instead of the normal five years.
+The process of getting Irish citizenship by marriage or civil partnership is similar to citizenship by naturalization.
+The key difference is the shorter timeline – three years instead of the normal five years.

 Bottom line: granting of Irish citizenship decisions is always at the discretion of Ireland’s Minister for Justice and Equality.